pawannaik07/pawannaik07/README.md

 Automation/Manual Test professional with more than 3 years of experience with technical skills such as Java, Selenium, TestNG and Postman API

 ---

-- Currently working as an Test Engineer at LG Soft India.
-- Actively looking for QA/Test Engineer roles.

----

 **Contact**
  - **MAIL**: pawan.naik97@gmail.com